msridhar/NullAway-wiki/Error-Messages.md

 These errors can be fixed in the same manner as the [dereferenced expression is @Nullable](#dereferenced-expression-is-nullable) error.

-### method is annotated with @EnsuresNonNull annotation, it indicates that all fields in the annotation parameter must be guaranteed to be nonnull at exit point.
-However, the method's body fails to ensure this for the following fields
+### Method is annotated with @EnsuresNonNull but fails to ensure the following fields are non-null at exit

-This error is reported when a method annotated with `@EnsuresNonnull` and a field mentioned in the annotations parameters is not guaranteed to be `@Nonnull` at all exit points.
+This error is reported when a method is annotated with `@EnsuresNonNull` and a field mentioned in the annotation's parameters is not guaranteed to be `@NonNull` at all exit points.

 Please see the example below where this error will be reported.